robot-at-work/raw_base/README.md

 # Hardware
 We use an Intel NUC in our robots.
-We use a display with a touchscreen, which we control and display graphics on using X11.
+We use a touchscreen, which we control and display graphics on using X11.
 We use a realsense camera for vision.